This Homemade Pumpkin Cheesecake is a Must-Make!

 - Having trouble finding canned pumpkin puree?
 You could always roast a small pumpkin, or cook one using your Instant Pot!

 - “Do I need to do a water bath while baking a cheesecake?”
 Well in short, no. It’s recommended in order to create enough humidity so that the cheesecake won’t crack on top.
-A cracked cheesecake tastes just as good, in my opinion, however!
+A cracked cheesecake tastes just as good, in my opinion, though.

 - I set my cheesecake inside a roasting pan to make a simple water bath.
-You can cover the bottom and sides of your cheesecake pan with 2 layers of foil, or you can do like I do, and set my cheesecake pan inside a larger cake pan first.
+You can cover the bottom and sides of your cheesecake pan with 2 layers of foil, or you can do like I do, and set your cheesecake pan inside a larger cake pan first.
 Then I set both of those inside a roasting pan filled with a couple of inches of hot water from the sink, and bake.

 - Plan ahead for this dessert!
 I like to chill my cheesecake overnight as it will be worth waiting for nice and cold.
 Cheesecake can last in the fridge for up to 5 days wrapped in plastic wrap.
 It can freeze for up to a month if you wrap it in plastic wrap and then in foil.